mashharuki/Web3MedicalDApp/docs/testResult.md

 Compiling your contracts...
 ===========================
-> Compiling ./contracts/MedicalData.sol
-> Artifacts written to /var/folders/sx/2tp22cmd3lj2lsqnd8wblkj00000gn/T/test--5500-42nTbHzn5iko
-> Compiled successfully using:
-   - solc: 0.8.0+commit.c7dfd78e.Emscripten.clang
+> Everything is up to date, there is nothing to compile.

   Contract: MedicalData Contract tests!!
     initialization
       ✓ confirm owner address
-      ✓ confirm doctor's address (105ms)
+      ✓ confirm doctor's address (59ms)
-      ✓ confirm doctor's name (65ms)
+      ✓ confirm doctor's name (84ms)
+    get doctor info tests
+      ✓ get doctor info (82ms)
     add a new doctor
-      ✓ confirm doctor's address and name (151ms)
+      ✓ confirm doctor's address and name (222ms)
-      ✓ Should revert when contract is called from invalid address (507ms) approve method tests
+      ✓ Should revert when contract is called from invalid address (340ms) approve method tests
-      ✓ approve (119ms)
+      ✓ approve (105ms)
-      ✓ chageStatus (128ms)
+      ✓ chageStatus (126ms)
-      ✓ should revert when contract is called from invalid role address (123ms) ✓ should revert when contract is called from invalid role address (147ms) claim approve method tests
+      ✓ should revert when contract is called from invalid role address (133ms) ✓ should revert when contract is called from invalid role address (83ms) claim approve method tests
-      ✓ require approvement (106ms)
+      ✓ require approvement (152ms)
-      ✓ should revert when contract is called from invalid role address (106ms) create a new medical data!!
+      ✓ should revert when contract is called from invalid role address (92ms) create a new medical data!!
-      ✓ create (387ms)
+      ✓ create (407ms)
       ✓ should revert when contract is called from invalid role address ✓ get patient's medical data (410ms)
-      ✓ should revert when contract is called from invalid role address (347ms) ✓ should revert when contract is called from invalid role address (305ms) update a medical data!!
+      ✓ should revert when contract is called from invalid role address (403ms) ✓ should revert when contract is called from invalid role address (259ms) update a medical data!!
-      ✓ edit (686ms)
+      ✓ edit (887ms)
-      ✓ should revert when contract is called from invalid role address (489ms) delete a medical data!!
+      ✓ should revert when contract is called from invalid role address (741ms) delete a medical data!!
-      ✓ delete (749ms)
+      ✓ delete (745ms)
-      ✓ should revert when contract is called from invalid role address (335ms)
+      ✓ should revert when contract is called from invalid role address (444ms)

-  20 passing (8s)
+  21 passing (9s)
 ```